Microsoft-Build-2016/CodeLabs-GameDev-4-GraphicsDiag/README.md

 - Use the CPU Profiling tools to identify performance issues
 - Use the Frame Capture tool and shader debugger to identify errors in the shaders
-- Use the Event view to see drawcalls and possibilities for performane optimization
+- Use the Event view to see drawcalls and possibilities for performance optimization

 <a name="Prerequisites"></a>
 ### Prerequisites ###